BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-4/labs/hello_frenemy_www.md

 ## Creating the Page

-Setting up an html doc, and separate JS file
+Begin by creating an html file and a seperate JS file

-Link them with a script tag
+Link them together with a script tag `<script src='index.js'/>`

 ## Reading Properties